-- All complaints, appeals and disciplinary proceedings will be managed under the Coventry University Branch at The Knowledge Hub's policies and procedures. - 13.2 The Coventry University Branch at The Knowledge Hub will submit a summary of any complaints, appeals and disciplinary proceedings to Coventry University (Assistant Registrar Academic Partnerships) within thirty (30) days of receipt.

-- 13.3 Students enrolled upon and studying on a course leading to an award from Coventry University may submit their complaint/appeal including full supporting documentation to the Group Registrar & Secretary at Coventry University should they remain dissatisfied with the outcome within ten (10) days of completing the internal process.
-The Group Registrar & Secretary (or nominee) shall consider the referred matter where it relates to academic quality and/or the academic standards of its awards.
-Non-academic matters will be considered on the grounds of procedural irregularity only. - 13.4 The Group Registrar & Secretary shall endeavour to complete the review within thirty (30) days of receipt of the complaint.
-However, given the requirement to investigate the case thoroughly with the collaborating institution some additional time may be required, in which case the informant shall be informed accordingly. - 13.5 At the end of the Group Registrar & Secretary's review, the student will receive a letter setting out the findings and outcome, and will additionally be issued with a Completion of Procedures letter to enable the student to take their complaint to the Office of the Independent Adjudicator for Higher Education. - 13.6 The Office of the Independent Adjudicator for Higher Education ("OIA") operates an independent student complaints scheme pursuant to the Higher Education Act 2004.
+- 13.1 All complaints, appeals and disciplinary proceedings will be managed under the Coventry University Branch at The Knowledge Hub's policies and procedures. - The Coventry University Branch at The Knowledge Hub will submit a summary of any complaints, appeals and disciplinary proceedings to Coventry University's Assistant Registrar (Academic Partnerships) within thirty (30) days of receipt. - 13.3 Students enrolled upon and studying on a course leading to an award from Coventry University may submit their complaint/appeal including full supporting documentation to the Group Registrar and Chief Governance Officer at Coventry University should they remain dissatisfied with the outcome within ten (10) days of completing the internal process.
+The Group Registrar and Chief Governance Officer (or nominee) shall consider the referred matter where it relates to academic quality and/or the academic standards of its awards.
+Non-academic matters will be considered on the grounds of procedural irregularity only. - 13.4 The Group Registrar and Chief Governance Officer shall endeavour to complete the review within thirty (30) days of receipt of the complaint.
+However, given the requirement to investigate the case thoroughly with the collaborating institution some additional time may be required, in which case the informant shall be informed accordingly. - 13.5 At the end of the Group Registrar and Chief Governance Officer's review, the student will receive a letter setting out the findings and outcome, and will additionally be issued with a Completion of Procedures letter to enable the student to take their complaint to the Office of the Independent Adjudicator for Higher Education. - 13.6 The Office of the Independent Adjudicator for Higher Education ("OIA") operates an independent student complaints scheme pursuant to the Higher Education Act 2004.
 Students or former students may take their complaint relating to a final decision reached under the University's review and appeal process to the OIA once all internal processes have been exhausted.
 The OIA cannot look at complaints relating to matters of academic judgement.
-A "Completion of Procedures" letter will be issued from the office of Coventry University's Group Registrar & Secretary when it has been determined that all internal processes have been completed.
+A "Completion of Procedures" letter will be issued from the office of Coventry University's Group Registrar and Chief Governance Officer when it has been determined that all internal processes have been completed.
 The OIA must receive a completed Scheme Application Form within twelve months of the date of Completion of Procedures Letter.